Qarj/WebImblaze/MANUAL.md

 example: `<httpauth>server.companyintranet:80::ntdomain\username:password</httpauth>`

-Note: Only one httpauth entry is currently supported, if you really need more, raise an issue.
+Note: You can have as many httpauth entries as you need.

 <a name="baseurl"></a>